MalCVE: Malware Detection and CVE Association Using Large Language Models: Our approach and MalCVE implementation

 The original similarity scores and BM25 scores are normalized to ensure proportional contribution to the final score.
 The final score is computed as a \textbf{weighted combination} of the normalized similarity and BM25 scores, using the formula: Final Score = 0.7 x Normalized Similarity Score + 0.3 x Normalized BM25 Score.

-When extracting CVE information, CWE identifiers associated with the CVEs are also included, when such information is available.
-After re-ranking, CVEs sharing the same CWE are retrieved, expanding the candidates with vulnerabilities having the same root cause.
+When extracting CVE information, CWE identifiers associated with the CVEs are included when available.
+After ranking, CVEs sharing the same CWE are retrieved, expanding the candidate set to include vulnerabilities with the same root cause.